ganrad/aks-aspnet-sqldb-rest/README.md

 **IMPORTANT NOTES:**
 - Login to the Azure Portal using a browser window/tab.
-- Access the blade of your ACR instance.
-Note down the value of the latest **Tag** (Build ID) of the Claims API container image which was built and pushed by the Azure DevOps Build pipeline.
+- Access the *Repositories* blade of your ACR instance.
+Note down the value of the latest **Tag** (Build ID number) of the Claims API container image which was built and pushed by the Azure DevOps Build pipeline.
-- You will need the latest image **Tag** value to implement *Canary* application deployments in a subsequent exercise.
+- You will need this image **Tag** value to implement *Canary* application deployments in a subsequent exercise.

 ### Exercise 1:
 **Execute functional tests in *QA* region and then deploy Claims API microservice in *Production* region**